nubesurrealista/NekoX/README.md

 #### How do I get notifications working?

-Momogram has basic UnifiedPush support(enabled by default), but you need to install distributor in order to get it working.
+Momogram has basic UnifiedPush support, but you need to install distributor in order to get it working.

 Here are 3 easy choices for you: